selvaitech/obbaa-test/docs/installing/sim/polt/index.md

 Simulates the physical OLT for interactions between the OLT and the BAA layer.

-The pOLT simulator is a framework comprising the pOLT simulator and an ONU simulator which are two separate components at the time of writing.

-The pOLT simulator framework only contains basic ONU simulation capabilities that is only necessary to complement the pOLT interactions with the BAA layer (e.g., detect/undetect message handling).
+The pOLT simulator is a framework comprising the pOLT simulation and a basic ONU simulation (that is distinct from the dedicated ONU simuator [here](OBBAA/obbaa-onu-simulator)).
+It contains only ONU simulation capabilities necessary to complement the pOLT interactions with the BAA layer (e.g., detect/undetect message handling).
-As such, the pOLT simulator framework doesn\'t contain a real ONU simulator.
+As such, the pOLT simulator framework does not contain a full-fledged ONU simulator.

 ## Deployment